 Except...Sam didn't inhale.

 "Sammy?"
-Dean breathed, the car already slowing, drifting to the shoulder.
+Dean breathed, the car already slowing, drifting to the hard shoulder and skidding to a stop.

 He'd never run to Sam's side faster, tugging the door open and pulling Sam out as fast as he could, roughly grabbing exposed arms and laying Sam out on the cold road.